IanHo2019/Python-Practice-Files/README.md

 ### banks_and_branches.csv
 This dataset contains data on the number of commercial banking institutions, branches, and offices in the United States at the end of each year between 1934 and 2017.
 The data are from Table CB01, which is maintained by the Federal Deposit Insurance Corporation (FDIC).
 FDIC data can be downloaded from https://www.fdic.gov/open/datatools.html.

+### GDPCA.csv
+This dataset contains annual real GDP of the United States from 1929 to 2021, with some missing data.

 ### movies_merged.csv
 This dataset was cleaned from the [MovieLens](https://grouplens.org/datasets/movielens/) "*ml-latest-small*" dataset, which was released by the GroupLens.
 It is meant to help build recommendation algorithms, like the ones you see in Netflix or Spotify.
 The GroupLens organization has other ratings datasets, too, on music, jokes, and books.